 Large enough for both kids and adults to enjoy, and small enough to not take up too much room.
 Assembly is fast and easy.
 Includes an air pump, climbing wall, splash pool, and water slide.

 Drying the slide after use takes a lot of time.

-Smaller, 10-foot construction makes a great size for younger children.
+Smaller, 10-foot construction is a great size for younger children.
 Included slide is detachable and can be used with or without the runway.
 Vinyl material proves to be particularly durable.

-A few owners had initial problems with shipping.
-Users do not slide very far.
+A few owners had problems with shipping.
+Users said they do not slide very far.